harmochiky/mysql-ease/README.md

-# mysql-easy
+# mysql-ease

-mysql-easy is a lightweight and simplified MySQL query builder and data access wrapper for Node.js.
+mysql-ease is a lightweight and simplified MySQL query builder and data access wrapper for Node.js.
 It provides an intuitive API to construct and execute MySQL queries with ease.

 ## Features